Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Notation and assumptions

-We also prove (\S 3.1 and 3.2) that the existence of a geometric unramified Galois extension of a function field proves that a global standard form does not always exist, as any unramified Kummer or Artin-Schreier extension in global standard form must be a constant extension.
+We also establish (\S 3.1 and 3.2) that the existence of a geometric unramified Galois extension of a function field is enough to prove that a global standard form does not always exist; any unramified Kummer or Artin-Schreier extension in global standard form must be a constant extension.
 In other words, the requirement of existence of global standard form excludes the possibility of unramified geometric steps in the tower.
-We emphasise that it is essentially only the choice of $L$ which is fixed: If one is able to find $k$, $K$, $x$, and $L_i$ ($i=1,\ldots,r$) which matches all the above assumptions, then one obtains a basis of holomorphic differentials.
-Later in the paper, we will see how this gives us some flexibility in the choice of basis in certain cases.
+It is essentially only the choice of $L$ which is fixed: If one is able to find $k$, $K$, $x$, and $L_i$ ($i=1,\ldots,r$) which matches all the above assumptions, then one obtains a basis of holomorphic differentials.